Street Theory Gallery & Collective NEW GALLERY

 We are so thrilled to share that this piece was created for the 2025 Create & Reflect – Window Commission.
 This window vinyl is an iteration of our piece Sonics of the Ancestors from our Diaphanous series, reimagined specifically for the Bed-Stuy site.
 At its center is a futuristic portrait layered with sonic and ancestral references, symbolizing a portal where memory, sound, and speculation converge.
 To ground the piece in Brooklyn, we’ve overlaid an architectural land use map of Bed-Stuy, subtly altered to read “legendary” and “and us,” creating a playful, poetic intervention that bends time and reframes the future as community-centered.
 Select areas behind the map lines are transparent, allowing natural light to shine through and animate the work throughout the day.
 This piece acts as both a visual archive and a roadmap toward liberatory possibility.

-For The Laundromat Project’s fundraising event, Mz icar is unveiling an exclusive augmented reality experience tied to our window installation, Legendary, a site-specific remix of our original work Sonics of the Ancestors.
+For The Laundromat Project’s fundraising event, GATHER, The Mz Icar Collective unveiled an exclusive augmented reality experience tied to our window installation, Legendary, a site-specific remix of our original work Sonics of the Ancestors.
 This activation transforms the storefront into an interactive portal that expands the visual narrative through motion, sound, and storytelling.
 Rooted in Bed-Stuy and inspired by Black Quantum Futurism, the piece invites viewers to explore hidden layers of memory, movement, and collective imagination.
-Through their phones, guests will activate animated visuals and audio elements that can be experienced during the event, creating a multi-sensory encounter with a future shaped by community, culture, and sound.
+Through their phones, and provided Headsets guests were able to activate animated visuals and audio elements that can be experienced during the event, creating a multi-sensory encounter with a future shaped by community, culture, and sound.

 ABOUT DIAPHANOUS